apache/incubator-crail-website/overview/index.md

 <div style="text-align: justify">
 <p>
 CrailFS implements a file system namespace across a cluster of RDMA interconnected storage resources such as DRAM or flash.
 Storage resources may be co-located with the compute nodes of the cluster, or disagreggated inside the data center, or a mix of both.
 Files in the Crail namespace consist of arrays of blocks distributed across storage resources in the cluster.
-Crail groups storage resources into different tiers (e.g, disk, flash, DRAM) and permits files to be allocated in specific tiers but also across tiers.
+Crail groups storage resources into different tiers (e.g, DRAM, flash, disk) and permits file segments (blocks) to be allocated in specific tiers but also across tiers.
 For instance, by default Crail uses horizontal tiering where higher performing storage resources are filled up across the cluster prior to using lower performing tiers -- resulting in a more effective usage of storage hardware.
 </p>
 </div>